ronichester/SL-animals-DVS-stbp/README.md

 This repository contains an STBP (Spatio-Temporal Back Propagation) implementation on the SL-Animals-DVS dataset using Pytorch.

 **A BRIEF INTRODUCTION:**
-STBP is an offline training method that directly trains a SNN, expanding the use of the classic backpropagation algorithm to the time domain, so the training occurs in space AND time.
+STBP is an offline training method that directly trains a Spiking Neural Network (SNN), expanding the use of the classic backpropagation algorithm to the time domain, so the training occurs in space AND time.
 Therefore, it is a suitable method to train SNNs, which are biologically plausible networks (in short).
 The SL-animals-DVS is a dataset of sign language (SL) gestures peformed by different people representing animals, and recorded with a Dynamic Vision Sensor (DVS).

 <p align="center">